sgilda/windup/Dev:-Variables-Stack.md

-The {{Variables}} class keeps the variables which are available in rules, EL expressions and FreeMarker and XSLT templates.
+The `Variables` class keeps the variables which are available in rules, EL expressions and FreeMarker and XSLT templates.

 # Accessing variables